zhan-xu/RigNet/README.md

 pip install torch-spline-conv==latest+cu101 -f https://pytorch-geometric.com/whl/torch-1.6.0.html
 pip install torch-geometric
 ```

+#####For Windows user

+The code has been tested on Windows 10 with cuda 10.1.
+The most important difference from Linux setup is, you need to download Windows-compiled Rtree from [here](https://www.lfd.uci.edu/~gohlke/pythonlibs/#rtree), and install it by
+`pip install Rtree‑0.9.4‑cp37‑cp37m‑win_amd64.whl` (64-bit system) or
+`pip install Rtree‑0.9.4‑cp37‑cp37m‑win32.whl` (32-bit system).
+Other libraries can be installed in the same way as Linux setup instructions.

 ## Quick start
 We provide a script for quick start.
 First download our trained models from [here](https://umass.box.com/s/l7dxfayrubf5qzxcyg7can715xnislwm).